remla23-team09/model-service/README.md

 - The webservice is containerized and released on GitHub through a workflow.
 - The image is versioned automatically, e.g., through release tags

+## Instructions
+### Helm-Chart Installation
+To install the application as a helm chart, run the following command from the root directory of this repository:
+- `helm install <model-service-name> .\model-service-chart\`

 # Monitoring

 We have introduced 5 domain-specific metrics in our webapp: